It is the name given to an inflammation of the veins, usually in the legs. It is almost always a complication of varicose veins.

-In varicose veins and hidden varicose veins, both the vessel wall has changed due to dilation and also the flow has changed as the blood is now refluxing instead of being stopped by the normal valves.
+Both the vessel wall has changed in varicose veins and hidden varicose veins due to dilation, and also the flow has changed as the blood is now refluxing instead of being stopped by the standard valves.

-However, in some patients, before this can happen, the clot can spread which can cause major problems.
-If the clot spreads to the deep veins, it can develop into a deep vein thrombosis (DVT).
+However, in some patients, before this can happen, the clot can spread, which can cause significant problems.
+If the chunk applies to the deep veins, it can develop into a deep vein thrombosis (DVT).

-Also, if that clot flies off in the venous bloodstream, it can travel through the heart and into the lungs, a very serious condition called pulmonary embolism (PE).
+Also, if that clot flies off in the venous bloodstream, it can travel through the heart and into the lungs, a severe condition called pulmonary embolism (PE).

-Until recently, it was thought that phlebitis couldn’t cause any major medical problems, so treatment was pretty simple: aspirin and compression stockings.
+Until recently, it was thought that phlebitis couldn’t cause any significant medical problems, so treatment was pretty simple: aspirin and compression stockings.

 However, recent studies have shown that urgent duplex ultrasound is essential, and as a result, anticoagulant therapy may be necessary to stop deep vein thrombosis (DVT) and pulmonary embolism (PE).

-It is very important to note at this point that the inflammation is due to a thrombosis (clot) within the vein and not to any infection.
+It is essential to note that the inflammation is due to thrombosis (clot) within the vein and not to any infection.
 As we’ll see later, doctors and nurses who don’t understand phlebitis often prescribe antibiotics purely and simply because the vein is hot, tender, and red.

 Facts about phlebitis